inbo/data-publication/datasets/vis-estuarine-occurrences/metadata.md

 ## Taxonomic coverage

-This dataset contains 115 fish species found in the estuaries of the river Yser and the river Scheldt, as well as 8 non-target crustacean species.
-The class of Actinopterygii is best represented (109 species), along with some Petromyzontida (3 species), and Chondrichthyes (3 species).
+The dataset contains 69 fish species found in the estuaries of the River Yser and the River Scheldt, as well as 9 non-target crustacean species.
+The class of Actinopterygii is most represented (67 species), along with two Petromyzontida.
 All the crustaceans in this dataset are from the order of the Decapoda.

 ### Taxonomic ranks